Wait, How Exactly Does pH Activated Makeup Work?

 It should be no surprise to anyone that I am obsessed with magic.
-I'm not talking about witches or Houdini and Vinny DePonto.
+I'm not talking about witches or Houdini.
 But rather, chemical magic.

 I was never any good at science, but I always loved the baking soda and vinegar volcanoes in school.
-Anything color-changing was my jam: a cup, a straw, a mood ring, not to mention the Wild!
-Magicburst Pop Tarts with color-changing sprinkles.
+Anything colour-changing was my jam: a cup, a straw, a mood ring, not to mention the Wild!
+Magicburst Pop Tarts with colour-changing sprinkles.
 And now, we're being served beauty products which do the same.

 Advertisement